risc0/risc0/README.md

 # RISC Zero

-Risc Zero is a zero-knowledge verifiable general computing platform based on zk-STARKs and the RISC-V microarchitecture.
+RISC Zero is a zero-knowledge verifiable general computing platform based on zk-STARKs and the RISC-V microarchitecture.

 A zero knowledge proof allows one party (the prover) to convince another party (the verifier), the something is true without revealing all the details.
-In the case of Risc Zero, the prover can show they correctly executed some code (known to both parties), while only revealing to the verifier the output of the code, not any of its inputs or any state during execution.
+In the case of RISC Zero, the prover can show they correctly executed some code (known to both parties), while only revealing to the verifier the output of the code, not any of its inputs or any state during execution.

 The code runs in a special virtual machine, called the *ZKVM*.
-The Risc Zero ZKVM emulates a small RISC-V computer, allowing it to run arbitrary code in any language, so long as a compiler toolchain exists that targets RISC-V.
+The RISC Zero ZKVM emulates a small RISC-V computer, allowing it to run arbitrary code in any language, so long as a compiler toolchain exists that targets RISC-V.
 Currently, SDK support exists for Rust, C, and C++.